Life Saving Society Says Winter Drownings Are Preventable - PembinaValleyOnline.com

 "If you feel you have the skill set to affect a rescue, what you should do is make sure you're staying very low and distributing your weight on the ice.
 Be very selective of how you approach; understand that you're going onto the same ice that failed for them."

 People need to put a priority on their safety.
-Tordiffe recommends using a reaching assist, either a rope, a long pole or stick, or even your jacket, all ways to reach out to the person in need while reducing your risk of being pulled into the water as well.
+Tordiffe recommends using a reaching assist like a rope, long pole or stick, or even your jacket.
+All of these are ways to reach out to the person in need while reducing your risk of being pulled into the water as well.

-If you do find yourself in the water while alone they need to follow the one-ten-one principle, Tordiffe says.
+If you do find yourself in the water while alone, he says you should follow the one-ten-one principle.

 "You've got one minute to get your breathing under control. . . the next thing you have is you have about ten minutes of time where you will have enough control and power in your muscles before they become fatigued from the cold to be able to get yourself out."